Concept of Church, Illinois

 In response to the needs of a vital congregation, with the 80 years long history, RPP Architects designed a new house of worship to be built on this same site as an existing church.
-The old deteriorated structure did not meet contemporary building codes and functional congregation requirements.
 The process of applying for a Conditional Use Permit was successful due to early collaboration between Architects, Planners, and local Church Building Council.

-The proposed scale of the church fit into the local residential neighborhood.
-Simple traditional forms are accented by tasteful massing of the front entry finial wall, which literally and in metaphor creates a pass between sacrum and profanum, between religious world and daily life.
+Proposed scale of the church fit into the local residential neighborhood.
+Simple traditional forms are accented by tasteful massing of the front entry finial wall, which literally creates a pass between religious world and daily life.
 The white stucco facade is accented with a few bright and vibrant colors, nostalgic threads to the rich cultural tradition of the congregation.

 RPP Architects assisted several congregations in additions, alterations and maintenance of sacred spaces.

 3837 7th E Street, Long Beach, CA. 90814